-TeraFlex is honored and proud to sponsor Ryan Wachendorfer, professional snowboarder who took 2nd place this past weekend at Mammoth Mountain, CA.
+TeraFlex is honored and proud to sponsor Ryan Wachendorfer, a professional snowboarder who took 2nd place this past weekend at Mammoth Mountain, CA.

 Wanting to get to know this fun-hearted and talented outdoor enthusiast better, we asked him a few questions.
 The following is our fun and short interview: